Modernism: Modernism, Romanticism, Philosophy and Symbol

 Literary modernism is often summed up in a line from W. B. Yeats: "Things fall apart; the centre cannot hold" (in "The Second Coming").
 Modernists often search for a metaphysical "center" but experience its collapse.
-(Postmodernism, by way of contrast, celebrates that collapse, exposing the failure of metaphysics, such as Jacques Derrida's deconstruction of metaphysical claims.)
+(Postmodernism, by way of contrast, celebrates that collapse, exposing the failure of metaphysics, such as Jacques Derrida's attempt at the deconstruction of metaphysical claims.)

-Philosophically, the collapse of metaphysics can be traced back to the Scottish philosopher David Hume (1711–1776), who argued that one never actually perceives one event causing another; similarly, Hume argued that we never know the self as object, only the self as subject, and we are thus blind to our true natures.
-Moreover, if we only 'know' through sensory experience—such as sight, touch and feeling—then we cannot 'know' and neither can we make metaphysical claims.
+Philosophically, the collapse of metaphysics can be traced back to the Scottish philosopher David Hume (1711–1776), who argued that we never actually perceive one event causing another.
+We only experience the 'constant conjunction' of events, and do not perceive a metaphysical 'cause'.

+Similarly, Hume argued that we never know the self directly, being blind to our true natures.
+As Roderick Chisholm put it, Hume in effect argues that we do not know the self as object, only the self as subject (though Hume does not use the language of subject and object, since this belongs to the later post-Kantian tradition).
+Hume himself says, 'For my part, when I enter most intimately into what I call myself, I always stumble on some particular perception or other, of heat or cold, light or shade, love or hatred, pain or pleasure.
+I never can catch myself at any time without a perception'.
+In the same section, Hume also claims that we 'are nothing but a bundle or collection of different perceptions', though there is disagreement between commentators over whether this is an ontological claim (that the self just is the bundle) or an epistemological claim (we only know of the self as a bundle).

+Hume's scepticism about the self underlies later Modernist explorations of a de-centred self—for instance in Virginia Woolf's Mrs Dalloway or The Waves.
+More generally, if we only 'know' through sensory experience—such as sight, touch and feeling—then we cannot 'know' and neither can we make metaphysical claims.

 Thus, modernism can be driven emotionally by the desire for metaphysical truths, while understanding their impossibility.
 Some modernist novels, for instance, feature characters like Marlow in Heart of Darkness or Nick Carraway in The Great Gatsby who believe that they have encountered some great truth about nature or character, truths that the novels themselves treat ironically while offering more mundane explanations.
 Similarly, many poems of Wallace Stevens convey a struggle with the sense of nature's significance, falling under two headings: poems in which the speaker denies that nature has meaning, only for nature to loom up by the end of the poem; and poems in which the speaker claims nature has meaning, only for that meaning to collapse by the end of the poem.